PRACTICE MANAGEMENT

 The BlackRock Business Consulting team has worked with many advisors who successfully transitioned clients from brokerage to fee-based accounts.
 While advisors are generally apprehensive about discussing fee changes with clients, they most often find that clients welcome the new pricing model.
 The reality is that clients prefer the transparency and simplicity of a flat-fee structure versus a complicated commission schedule, and they want their advisors to provide them with more services.

 Most investors recognize the value of financial advice and they are willing to pay for it.
-Younger investors exhibit a stronger willingness to pay for advice, which bodes well for advisors who will serve the next generation of clients.
+In fact, investors with more assets are even more likely to be willing to pay for advice.

 Most clients are willing to pay for advice